How are computers used?

 Many technologies (e.g., GPS and the Internet) were initially created or started with a defense-related purpose.
 Today, computers are still an important aspect of the defense industry.

-- Encryption - Secure communication is vital in the defense industry and computers are used to encrypt communications that should remain secret.
+- Encryption - Secure communication is vital in the defense industry and computers encrypt communications that should remain secret.